-- Support boats pick up their assigned swimmer(s) and deliver them to the swim course start point by 9am.
-All rowboats should also be at the swim course start point no later than 9am.
-All swimmers will have one of three fixed, pre-assigned start times.
-If you are carrying swimmer(s), your swimmer(s) can provide their start time to you, and all boat/swimmer start times will be published the week before the event.
+- Support boats pick up their assigned swimmer(s) and deliver them to the swim course start point.
+All rowboats should also be at the swim course start point at the the designated arrival time.

 - Swimmers may participate solo, on a timed, four-person relay team, or on an open relay team.
 Swim times will be captured by timekeeping boats positioned at the beginning and end of the course.

 - Swimmers enter the water near the south tower of the Golden Gate Bridge and exit at McCovey Cove, approximately 6.5 miles (5.7 nm).
-The swim is expected to take between 3 and 4 hours, depending on swimmer speed.
+The swim is expected to take between 2.5 and 3 hours, depending on swimmer speed.

-- All swimmers must be at the breakwater outside McCovey Cove by 1pm to participate in the Bay Parade finale.
+- All swimmers must be at the breakwater outside McCovey Cove by the designated arrival time to participate in the Bay Parade finale.
 Swimmers may be repositioned at the discretion of the Swim Director if it appears that the 1pm deadline will not be met.
 In this event, boat captains will be responsible for physically repositioning their swimmer(s) as directed by the Swim Director via radio.